pixer415/State-Royale/README.md

 State-Royale is an interactive nation-conquering simulator.

-The program aims to automatically generate entertainment simulation videos based on the "Battle Royale" series of short videos created by the YouTube channel GeoFacts(LINK TO CHANNEL) Examples of these videos are provided here.(link to playlist of the shorts series)
+The program aims to automatically generate entertainment simulation videos based on the "Battle Royale" series of short videos created by the YouTube channel [Geo Facts.](https://www.youtube.com/channel/UCmdhBdB4OUJ820bdI-QeecA)
+Examples of these videos are provided [here.](https://www.youtube.com/watch?v=Zn3Dco93rS0&list=PLqA3Phe0ecPXiFRGSPUYBszkQPlWARadr)

 The purpose of this program is to create a simulation in which all of the regions in a geographic area (for example, the 50 states of the United States) go head to head in an elimination battle.
 Each region is eliminated at random (or at the behest of a user), one by one.